3DCdsc/Intro_to_Git_Workshop/2_Git_With_Github.md

 ### Commiting your changes and pushing them onto Github

-Now that we have made our changes run the following commands in order to add these changes to our staging area (Please read Session 1 notes if you dont understand what is going on!!!), and then commit the changes to the `working` branch of your pulled repo (Note: Ensure that you are on `working` branch by doing `git branch`, your current branch is highlighted.
+Now that we have made our changes run the following commands in order to add these changes to our staging area to be committed, and then commit the changes to the `working` branch of your pulled repo (Note: Ensure that you are on `working` branch by doing `git branch`, your current branch is highlighted.
 If you are not on working branch please use `git checkout working`)

 ```bash
 git add index.html